shahaftepler/RadioBE/README.md

 # RadioBe - Radio Beit Ekstein

-RadioBe was created in Hackathon competition for *Beit Ekshtein*, School with radio station class, that activate by the childrens.\
+RadioBe was created in a Hackathon competition for *Beit Ekshtein* School located in Israel's north.
+This school has a radio station for youngsters, operated by them, called *Radio Kol Etzion*.\
-We ask to give them the abillty to expend the radio to other people like family and friends.\
+We were asked to give them the abillty to expand the radio station to other people like their family and friends.\
-RadioBe is designed to give the user a simple and easy to get the best user experience, thay can listen to there friends broadcasting, comment ,like ,share and save the shows thay like in the favorite saction.\
+RadioBe is designed quite simple and easy to provide the best user experience.
+The users can listen to their friends broadcasting, comment ,like ,share and save the shows they like in the personal favorite section.\
-App was created in android course as final project.
+The App was created in android development course as the final project.

 ## RadioBe Photos
 <img src="https://github.com/shahaftepler/RadioBE/blob/master/app/src/main/res/drawable-v24/screen_shot_login2.png" height="270" width="170">  <img src="https://github.com/shahaftepler/RadioBE/blob/master/app/src/main/res/drawable-v24/screen_shot_login1.png" height="270" width="170"> <img src="https://github.com/shahaftepler/RadioBE/blob/master/app/src/main/res/drawable-v24/screen_shot_main.png" height="270" width="170">  <img src="https://github.com/shahaftepler/RadioBE/blob/master/app/src/main/res/drawable-v24/screen_shot_favorite.png" height="270" width="170">